zerotohero-dev/JFDI/README.md

 > Since **JFDI** data files are plain text files, they are universally portable.
 >
 > For instance you can use an editor like [textastic](http://www.textasticapp.com/)
-> to edit your goal list on your smart phone or tablet), and then when you are
+> to edit your goal list on your smart phone or tablet, and then when you are
 > back in front of your computer, you can use `jfdi` to modify
 > those files from where you left.